WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 After the event `DOMContentLoaded` is fired on `document`, an instance of Carousel is instantiated within each `<ace-carousel>` element, and an ID `ace-carousel-<n>` is addded for any instance without one, where `<n>` is a unique integer.
 Once instantiation is complete a custom event `ace-carousel-ready` is dispatched on `window`.
 See the **Custom events** section below for more details.

 It is strongly recommended that Carousel be provided with an accessible label using `aria-label` or `aria-labelledby`.
-The word "carousel" should not be included in the label as Carousel has `aria-roledescription="carousel"` which will be read out by screen readers.
+The word "carousel" should not be included in the label as Carousel has `aria-roledescription="carousel"` which is read out by screen readers.

 Carousel must have nested buttons to display the previous and next slide and will use `<button>` elements with attributes `ace-carousel-prev-btn` and `ace-carousel-next-btn` respectively.
 For better accesssbility these buttons should be the first and second focusable descendants.
 If no descendants have these attributes then the first and second decendant `<button>` element will be used and given this attribute.